-The Net Worth Sweep's change to the Government Stock's fixed dividend gave Treasury a new and very different security.
+a new and very different security.
 Under the "economic reality of the transaction," Keys, 709 F.2d at 417, the Net Worth Sweep generated more than \$110 billion in additional dividends during 2013 alone.
-And Treasury's annual yield soared from 10% of the liquidation preference to almost 70% of the preference-many multiples of the IRS's threshold (i.e., \$130 billion in 2013 dividends vs. \$189 billion in liquidation preference).
+And Treasury's annual yield soared from 10% of the liquidation preference to almost 70% of the preference-many multiples of the IRS's threshold (i.e., \$130 billion in 2013 dividends vs. \$189 billion in outstanding liquidation preference).

-The Net Worth Sweep also fundamentally transformed Treasury's fixed-dividend preferred stock effectively into unlimited-upside common stock.
+The Net Worth Sweep also fundamentally transformed Treasury's fixed-dividend preferred stock into what is effectively unlimited-upside common stock.
 Cf. 26 C.F.R. § 1.1001-3(e)(5)(i) (exchange where "modification . . . results in an instrument or property right that is not debt").
-Preferred shares "generally give the holder a claim to a fixed dividend that must be satisfied before any dividend is paid on common shares. . . .
+Preferred shares "generally give the holder a claim to a fixed dividend that must be satisfied before any dividend is paid on common shares.
 In contrast to common shares, preferred shares do not provide an unlimited claim on the corporation's residual earnings."
 11 Fletcher Cyclopedia of the Law of Corporations § 5283, at 464 (2011 rev. vol.).
-Under the Net Worth Sweep, by contrast, Treasury takes all of the Companies' net worth-their "residual earnings."
-Indeed, having wiped out the Companies' remaining equity pursuant to a secret Administration policy, see Compl. ¶ 119, there is effectively no longer any lower-ranked equity over which Treasury's stock could take "priority."
+Under the Net Worth Sweep, Treasury takes all of the Companies' net worth-their "residual earnings."
+Indeed, having wiped out the Companies' remaining equity pursuant to a secret Administration policy, see Compl. ¶ 118, there is effectively no longer any lower-ranked equity over which Treasury's stock could take "priority."
 See Folk on the Delaware General Corporation Law § 151.04 (2015).
 Because the Net Worth Sweep in substance changed debt-like preferred stock into common stock, it constituted a purchase of new securities.

 b.
-Treasury also violated HERA and the APA by entering into the Net Worth Sweep because its discretion to choose among policy options under those statutes is constrained by its fiduciary duty to Plaintiff and the Companies' other non-dominant shareholders.
+Treasury also violated HERA and the APA by entering into the Net Worth Sweep because its discretion to choose among policy options under those statutes is constrained by its fiduciary duty to Plaintiffs and the Companies' other shareholders.
 See Cobell v.
 Norton, 240 F.3d 1081, 1099 (D.C.
 Cir.
 2001) (fiduciary duty "necessarily constrains" agency's discretion to act under the APA).
 Like other "important aspect[s] of [any] problem," an agency bearing fiduciary responsibilities acts arbitrarily and capriciously-and violates the APA-when it "fail[s] to . . . offer[] an explanation for its decision" that harms its fiduciary charge.
-See Motor Vehicles Mfrs.
-Ass'n of the United States, Inc. v.
+See Motor Vehicles Mfrs.Ass'n of the United States, Inc. v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983).

 As the Companies' dominant shareholder, Treasury had a fiduciary duty to take minority shareholders' interests into account before entering into the Net Worth Sweep.
 See Kahn v.
 Lynch Commc'n Sys.
 Inc., 638 A.2d 1110, 1115 (Del.
 1994); Parsch v.
 Massey, 79 Va.
 Cir.
-446, 2009 WL 7416040, at \11 (Va.
+446, 2009 WL 7416040, at 11 (Va.
 Cir.
 Ct.
-2009).
+Nov.
+5, 2009).
 "Dominant shareholders" are those that "exercise[] control over the business affairs of the corporation," as demonstrated by "actual control of corporation conduct."
 See Kahn, 638 A.2d at 1113-14.
-Any dealings between such control persons and the corporation must meet a rigorous test to ensure that the transaction was fair to the minority shareholders.
+Any dealings between such control persons and the corporation must meet a rigorous test to ensure fairness to the minority shareholders.
 See Weinberger v.
 UOP, Inc., 457 A.2d 701, 711 (Del.
 1983); see also Kahn, 638 A.2d at 1115; Upton v.
 Southern Produce Co., 133 S.E.
 576, 580 (Va.
 Special Ct.
 App.
 1926).